 - The right grade of fuel also plays a vital role in the smooth production of power.
 However, it is very common for there to only be one type of fuel available in filling stations in Vietnam.

-Other mechanical factors that can be easily checked and remedied are:
+These can be easily checked and remedied.

-- incorrect tyre pressure
+- incorrect tire pressure

 - loose chain

 - over tightened brakes

 - Highway riding will usually result in better fuel efficiency.
 Particularly if you maintain a steady speed and do not switch lanes too frequently.
 Slow and steady wins the race.
 The lack of traffic signals is a major factor here.